 Pursuant to our corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
 We are not required to have a lead independent director under the NYSE corporate governance standards.
 While we do not have a lead independent director, the chairman of our audit committee presides at all of the meetings of our independent directors.
-In 2018, we complied with the NYSE requirements for meetings of our independent directors.
+Our non-management directors (who are not executive officers of Valhi) also meet at regularly scheduled meetings without management participation, with the chairman of our audit committee also presiding at such meetings.
+In 2019, we complied with the NYSE requirements for meetings of our non-management and independent directors.

-Stockholder Proposals and Director Nominations for the 2020 Annual Meeting of Stockholders.
+Stockholder Proposals and Director Nominations for the 2021 Annual Meeting of Stockholders.
 Stockholders may submit proposals on matters appropriate for stockholder action at our annual stockholder meetings, consistent with rules adopted by the SEC.
-We must receive such proposals not later than December 6, 2019 to be considered for inclusion in the proxy statement and form of proxy card relating to our annual meeting of stockholders in 2020.
+We must receive such proposals not later than December 6, 2020 to be considered for inclusion in the proxy statement and form of proxy card relating to our annual meeting of stockholders in 2021.
 Our bylaws require that the proposal must set forth a brief description of the proposal, the name and address of the proposing stockholder as they appear in our records, the number of shares of our common stock the stockholder holds and any material interest the stockholder has in the proposal.